elementor/elementor-developers-docs/src/getting-started/components.md

 * [Themes Conditions](./../theme-conditions/)

   The theme builder uses a condition-based mechanism to display template.
-The mechanism cover the native WordPress Template Hierarchy, but developers can add aditional conditions.
+The mechanism cover the native WordPress Template Hierarchy, but developers can add additional conditions.

 * [Themes Locations](./../themes/)